Subcutaneous (SQ) injectionsSQ injections; Sub-Q injections; Diabetes subcutaneous injection; Insulin subcutaneous injection

-Subcutaneous (SQ or Sub-Q) means below the skin and into the fatty tissue, just under the skin.
+Subcutaneous (SQ or Sub-Q) injection means the injection is given in the fatty tissue, just under the skin.

-An SQ injection is the best way to give yourself certain medicines.
-Some of these medicines are insulin, blood-thinning drugs, and fertility drugs.
+A SQ injection is the best way to give yourself certain medicines, including:

 Choose Your Injection Site

-These are the best areas on your body to give yourself an SQ injection:
+The best areas on your body to give yourself a SQ injection are:

-- Your upper arms -- at least 3 inches below your shoulder and 3 inches above your elbow, on the side or back of your upper arms
+- Upper arms.
+At least 3 inches (7.5 centimeters) below your shoulder and 3 inches (7.5 centimeters) above your elbow, on the side or back.

-- Belly area -- below your ribs and above your hip bones, at least 2 inches away from your belly button
+- Belly area.
+Below your ribs and above your hip bones, at least 2 inches (5 centimeters) away from your belly button.

-Your injection site should be healthy.
-This means there should be no redness, swelling, scaring, or other damage to your skin or tissue below your skin.
+Your injection site should be healthy, meaning there should be no redness, swelling, scarring, or other damage to your skin or the tissue below your skin.

 Change your injection site from one injection to the next.
 This will keep your skin healthy and help your body absorb the medicine well.